 Overactive Bladder

-Overactive bladder, also known as OAB or urge incontinence, occurs when a person experiences a sudden and frequent urge to urinate that may also be accompanied by urine leakage.
-This happens because the bladder muscles contract at inappropriate times, regardless of how much urine has collected in the bladder.
-It can happen to anyone at any age, although it is most common in women and the elderly.
+Overactive bladder (OAB), or urge incontinence, occurs when a person experiences a sudden and frequent urge to urinate that may also be accompanied by urine leakage.
+This often occurs because the bladder muscles contract at inappropriate times, regardless of how much urine has collected in the bladder.
+This may be caused by various underlying conditions or certain medications.
+It can happen to anyone at any age, although it seems to be most common in women and the elderly.

 Causes of Overactive Bladder

 An overactive bladder may be caused by various factors.
-In men, OAB may result from benign prostatic hyperplasia also known as BPH, or bladder obstruction due to an enlarged prostate.
-Underlying causes of OAB may include:
+In men, OAB may result from benign prostatic hyperplasia (BPH), or bladder obstruction due to an enlarged prostate.
+As people age and their cognitive function declines, it may be more difficult for the bladder to receive signals from the brain regarding emptying the bladder.
+Other causes of OAB may include:

 • Nerve damage